expeerly/embeddocumentation/README.md

 We recommend embedding the videos to the carousel or product description just next to images for best conversion impact.

 ## 4. Matching Video Links with Product Catalogue
 As of now all our retail partners get a spreadsheet where on each line the relevant products including GTIN and if required our partner’s own product number are indicated along the video links.
-As our existing partners choose to embed with Youtube, it’s only Youtube links, but Mux links and Streaming IDs would be shown for your integration.
+We have a retail partner portal in the pipeline that will allow you to login to our [platform](https://app.expeerly.com) and see all the available videos there.

 See an example [here](https://docs.google.com/spreadsheets/d/1kXQ7DBHRILnurgFzuOjY3owplIlcU94W2a_1l2gwAxg/edit?usp=sharing).

+We don't offer an API at this stage, but if you're interested in using an API, please get in touch with us on [product@expeerly.com](mailto:product@expeerly.com).

 ## 5. Choosing the Right Embedding Solution
 ### 5.1 Embedding solutions are free ofcharge